UTT-Connole/class-api-IT4200-2024-fall/README.md

 You can retrieve sports facts using the `/sports_fact` endpoint.

+## how to use basketball facts
+This Flask-based API provides random basketball facts through a simple GET endpoint, returning a JSON response with each request.
+It includes unit tests to ensure the endpoint functions correctly, providing a reliable source of basketball trivia.

 ## How to use the Pokefishing Endpoint
 Go to http://127.0.0.1:5000/pokefishing to catch a Magikarp!
 ```bash